tomzx/blog.tomrochette.com-content/agi/build-an-agi-using-polya-method/article.md

 		* the ability to abstract/generalize from examples in an efficient manner and to apply its knowledge to newer situations through analogy
 		* the ability to process information as efficiently as possible while making use of it in the most effective manner (determined by the environment)
 		* the ability to judge and evaluate the pertinence of information
+		* the ability to make links or establish relations between things

 ## What are you asked to find out show?
 * That AGI is possible